Skip to content

 For a new project today, start on Workers with Static Assets from day one.
 The unified mental model is cleaner and you get every future platform feature first.

 For an existing Pages project that works, stay on Pages until a concrete reason emerges.
-Reasons that count: you want to add a D1 database, you want Workers AI bindings, you want to consolidate to a single deploy pipeline.
-Reasons that don’t count: “the docs page now leads with Workers.”
+Reasons that count: you want to add a D1 database, you want Workers AI bindings, you want to consolidate to a single deploy pipeline, you have server-side code on the project and the quota-exhaustion issue concerns you.
+Reasons that do not count: “the docs page now leads with Workers.”
 Pages will keep working through 2025 and almost certainly through 2026 in any reasonable scenario.

 For our own TopInsight deployment, we will likely migrate in the next month — partly to validate the new flow, partly because we want first-class access to whatever Cloudflare ships next.